 To meet these ends, marketers have to return to basics – the classic information gathering approach of Who, What, Why, When, Where, (and How), also known as the 5 W’s.
-Understanding each of these points and their impact on a campaign will allow you to purchase or produced more developed, effective demand generation campaigns.
+Understanding each of these points and their impact on a campaign will allow you to purchase or produce more developed, effective demand generation campaigns.

 Who am I talking to?

 The “Who” is arguably the most important question when it comes to demand gen. The Who – your target audience – will define everything from the tone of the messaging to the content that gets delivered.